Key Tips, Tools, and Tech for Creating a Great Tour

 How should your tour look?
 What should it contain?

 You have come to the right place.

-We have broken your questions down into some easy-to-follow suggestions with helpful tips that will get you started creating great tours today and will keep customers returning again and again to all the tours you've created.
+Your questions are answered below in some easy-to-follow suggestions.
+These helpful tips will get you started creating great tours today...and will keep customers returning again and again for more tours from YOU!

 Recommended Tour Standards

 To create a meaningful tour experience (and receive great reviews and repeat customers!), we recommend including at least 10 solid, well-thought out stops at a minimum.
 20 stops is probably a good max for walking, biking, and driving tours.

 Recommended Tour Stops (Walking, Biking, or Driving): 10-20 stops

 When creating your tour, plan accordingly with a reasonable amount of walking, biking, or driving needed to complete your tour based on realistic standards.
 Please consider the distance, locations and time needed between stops to create a quality experience for your customers.

 For walking tours, each tour stop should be about one city block apart, or less.
 The closer the stops are to each other, the better!